Trail to California

 The diary chronicles the overland journey in 1849 of Vincent Geiger and Wakeman Bryarly.
 Many diaries are sparse containing only details such as miles traveled and stopping points.
 The Geiger/Bryarly diary is rich.
 It lists miles and stopping places but also tells stories and details the journey with good descriptions.

 The diary is rich in detail.
 Here, for example, the company has discovered they need to lighten their loads and that the trip will not just be the adventure many might have hoped for.
 It’s an obvious insight but one we might not think of about the people involved.
 They’d brought too much.
 “We got into camp…. and commenced lightening our loads.
 We threw away a large lot of horse shoes, all the boxes, lard & many other things… Many are complaining and if chance offered would like much to return.
 We have been vexed & delayed…” They’d just seen graves along the way and then more graves.
-Then too, “We caught a fine turtle & had a pot of good soup” (the footnotes note that turtle weighed 100 pounds).
+Imagine the frustration and fear that would induce "many... to return" to their old homes.
+They'd already given up everything there and set their focus on the lives and opportunities.
+Then too, it wasn't all bad, “We caught a fine turtle & had a pot of good soup” (the footnotes note that turtle weighed 100 pounds).

 Other entries describe what they saw and smelled.
 “We counted 50 wagons in the road before us.
 The road was awfully dusty & the stench from the dead oxen rendered it rather obnoxious… The [dead] oxen are strewed along the road, as miles stones….”